 8 out of 10 statistics are completely made up

-According to a study done by Bloomberg, eight out of 10 small businesses will fail within the first 18 months.
+According to business statistics from a study done by Bloomberg, eight out of 10 small businesses will fail within the first 18 months.

 The only problem is that this study done by Bloomberg doesn’t exist.
 Or at least, isn’t public anywhere on the Internet.
 Or referenced specifically, other than, “a study done by Bloomberg.”
 But there are hundreds of articles referencing it, even one on Forbes.
 And worse, there are even more articles that reference the Forbes article.
 Thousands of them.